-Hold the band blade out in front of you with your palms facing up and the blade teeth pointing away from your body.
+Hold the blade band blade out in front of you with your palms facing up and the blade teeth pointing away from your body.
 Your thumbs should be placed on the outside of the blade and your fingers on the inside.
-Your hands should be placed about 1 m apart.
+You hands should be placed about 1 m apart.
 Hold the bottom of the blade on the ground with your foot.
-Be careful so you do not damage the teeth of the blade.
+Be careful so you do not damage the teeth.